-Isis eventually locates it and releases and anoints the body of Osiris from the coffin trapped within..
-The resurrected Osiris earns himself the title of Lord of the Dead and the Afterlife.
-One of the reasons he is depicted with dark green skin.
+Isis eventually locates it and releases and anoints the body of Osiris from the coffin trapped within.
+The resurrected Osiris earns himself the title: Lord of the Dead and the Afterlife.
+That’s one of the reasons he is depicted with dark green skin.

 That tree which grew around the mortal remains of Osiris is considered his symbolic backbone and signifies stability.
-The ceremony of Raising the Djed – represented by a wooden pillar – then becomes a symbol of the good Osiris’s triumph over evil (murderous brother) Set.
-Inscriptions abound of the pharaoh raising the djed pillar with the help of priests and benevolent gods.
+The ceremony of Raising the Djed – represented by a wooden pillar that resembles a cross – then becomes a symbol of the triumph of good (Osiris) over evil (murderous brother Set).
+Inscriptions abound of the pharaoh raising the djed pillar with the blessings of priests and benevolent gods.

 ABYDOS AND THE OSIRIS MYTH

-It is believed that Isis, in the course of her search for Osiris’s body parts after Set chops him up into several pieces (numbers vary with every telling), locates his head in Abydos.
-It is also believed that the hill of Umm el-Gaab in the vicinity is the tomb of Osiris, thus elevating Abydos to one of the most sacred centres of pilgrimage for well over a millennium as well as a place, quite like Varanasi, where people wished to breathe their last.
+It was believed that Isis, in the course of her hunt for the body parts of Osiris after Set chops him up into several pieces (numbers vary with every telling), locates his head in Abydos.
+It was also believed that the hill of Umm el-Gaab in the vicinity is the tomb of Osiris.
+Thus elevating Abydos to one of the most sacred centres of pilgrimage for well over a millennium as well as a place, quite like Varanasi, where wished to die.